ccxt/ccxt/wiki/Manual.md

 When you then call `fetchOpenOrders` ccxt checks if it can find cached open orders in the exchange's response and if it can't it then marks this order in cache as 'closed' (i.e. fulfilled).

 It will work transparently for you in most cases, still if you access the same exchange's account through separate ccxt instances or do not pay [extra care](#error-handling) when handling order management exceptions the order cache may fall out of sync, in particular:
-- if an order's cancellation request bypass ccxt then on subsequent call to `fetchOpenOrders` it will erroneously mark the order as 'closed'
+- if an order's cancelation request bypass ccxt then on subsequent call to `fetchOpenOrders` it will erroneously mark the order as 'closed'
 - if `fetchOrder (id)` is emulated and you query an order id which is not currently 'open' (i.e. won't be returned by an exchange) and not in ccxt's cache then `OrderNotFound` will be thrown